-Section 5 of the 1933 Securities Act as amended requires that a purchaser of a security must receive a qualifying final prospectus before or at the same time as a confirmation of the purchase of the security.
-A prospectus under section 5 is assumed to include any communication that offers a security for sale or confirms the sale of a security to the investorxxxiii.
+Section 5 of the 1933 Securities Act as amended requires that a purchaser of a security must receive a qualifying final prospectus before or at the same time as a confirmation of the purchase of the security2.
+A prospectus under section 5 is assumed to include any communication that offers a security for sale or confirms the sale of a security to the investor^{xxxiii}.
 The content of the prospectus is similar to that required for a registration statement.
-Section 10(b) of the Act does give the SEC the authority to permit the use of a prospectus which omits or summarizes some of the information required in Section 10(a) of the Actxxxiv.
-Pursuant to SEC Rule 430 the Commission allows the offering price and related information to be omitted from a prospectus prior to the effective date of the offeringxxxv.
-A special legend is required to be printed in red on the face of the prospectus; hence these types of preliminary prospectuses are called "red herring" prospectuses.xxxvi Section 11 of the Act establishes a statutory basis for liability for a false registration statementxxxvii.
+Section 10(b) of the Act does give the SEC the authority to permit the use of a prospectus which omits or summarizes some of the information required in Section 10(a) of the Act^{xxxiv}.
+Pursuant to SEC Rule 430 the Commission allows the offering price and related information to be omitted from a prospectus prior to the effective date of the offering^{xxxv}.
+A special legend is required to be printed in red on the face of the prospectus; hence these types of preliminary prospectuses are called "red herring" prospectuses.^{xxxvi} Section 11 of the Act establishes a statutory basis for liability for a false registration statement^{xxxvii}.
 It is, however, Section 12 of the Securities Act that makes it clear that the prospectus is a liability document.
 That Section provides:

-"Any person who offers or sells a security...by the use of...a prospectus or oral communication, which includes an untrue statement of a material fact or omits to state a material fact necessary in order to make the statements, in the light of the circumstances under which they are made, not misleading (the purchaser not knowing of such untruth or omission), and who shall not sustain the burden of proof that he did not know, and in the exercise of reasonable care could have not have known, of such untruth or omission, shall be liable to the person purchasing such security from him." xxxxviii statutory law is dominant in Securities Law, it is wise to keep in mind that common law fraud can also be raised as a cause of action pursuant to the state's law relevant to the federal district in which the case is litigated.
+"Any person who offers or sells a security...by the use of...a prospectus or oral communication, which includes an untrue statement of a material fact or omits to state a material fact necessary in order to make the statements, in the light of the circumstances under which they are made, not misleading (the purchaser not knowing of such untruth or omission), and who shall not sustain the burden of proof that he did not know, and in the exercise of reasonable care could have not have known, of such untruth or omission, shall be liable to the person purchasing such security from him."XXXVIII

-The full reach of liability is extended under Section 15 of the Act to apply to controlling persons as wellxxxix.
+The full reach of liability is extended under Section 15 of the Act to apply to controlling persons as well^{xxxix}.
 The form and content of the prospectus is laid out with a fair amount of elaboration in SEC Rules 420 to 432.
 The SEC rules, however, do not speak directly to the issue of liability.

-Liability for the sale of securities can also be established under Section 10(b) of the Securities Exchange Actxl and SEC Rule 10(b) xli These provisions of the law contain broad antifraud rules applicable to any issuer of a security.
-Although
+Liability for the sale of securities can also be established under Section 10(b) of the Securities Exchange Actst and SEC Rule 10(b) ^{sti}.
+These provisions of the law contain broad antifraud rules applicable to any issuer of a security.
+Although statutory law is dominant in Securities Law, it is wise to keep in mind that common law fraud can also be raised as a cause of action pursuant to the state's law relevant to the federal district in which the case is litigated.